Program Admission Information

-The application deadline is the 3rd Friday of April each year.
+The application deadline is April 1st each year.

 Prior to admission students must complete and meet course admission and prerequisites.
 Students are required to submit proof of immunization with the course admission packet to the Director of the Athletic Training Program.
 Student who choose not to take HBV immunizations need to provide in writing that they have chosen to decline HBV Immunization.
 At the current time there are no immunizations for hepatitis C and HIV.
 The medical examination form must be completed prior to student's admission to the program and turned in to the Director of the Athletic Training Program.
 Passing of the medical examination does not ensure acceptance into the program.

 The medical exam meets the requirements set forth by the CAATE for accreditation purposes and ensures that students can fulfill the technical standards to complete the Athletic Training Program.
 If deemed necessary by the physician or program director, the student may be referred to special services for further evaluation to determine if the student has special needs that can be met to educate the student.